 We may collect, store and use the following kinds of information:

-- completing your profile on our website (including your name, email address, phone number, location, social media accounts and/or website, the communication content and metadata associated with the communication)
+- completing the contact form on our website (including your name, email address, phone number, location, company, social media accounts and/or website and any information you enter into the “How can we help you” field);

-- inquiring about and/or registering to become a subscribed user of the Online Tools (including your username, password, company title, email address, physical address, telephone number, and, where applicable, your credit card number or other billing information)
+- enquiring about and/or registering to become a subscribed user of the Online Tools (including your username, password, company title, email address, physical address, telephone number, and, where applicable, your credit card number or other billing information);

 - corresponding with us via email, phone or otherwise; and